 The "ptype" in the ABNF above indicates the general type of property being described by the result being reported, upon which the reported result was based.
-Coupled with the "property", which is more specific, they indicate from which particular part of the message the reported data were extracted.
+Coupled with the "property", which is more specific, it indicates from where the reported "pvalue" was extracted.
+This can include a particular part of the message header or body, some part of the SMTP session, a secondary output of an authentication method (apart from its pure result), or some other aspect of the message's handling.